Estimation of Optimal Dynamic Treatment Assignment Rules under Policy Constraints: Computation

 \section{Computation}

-In this appendix, We explain computation of the Backward and Simultaneous DEWMs with the linear eligibility score rule introduced in Example \ref{exm:Linear Eligibility Score}.
+In this appendix, we explain computation of the backward and simultaneous DEWM with $\MG_t$ ($t=1,\ldots,T$) being classes of the linear treatment rules.
 The non-convexity of the objective functions make these computations challenging.
-However, the optimization problems of both methods can be formulated as Mixed Integer Linear Programming (MILP) problems, for which some efficient softwares (e.g., CPLEX; Gurobi) are available.
-In the following subsections, We illustrate the MILP formalization in the case of $T=2$.
-We suppose that the class of feasible treatment rules at each stage $t=1,2$ takes the form of $\mathcal{G}_{t}=\left\{ 1\left\{(1,H_{t}^{\prime})\beta_{t} \geq 0\right\}:\beta_{t}\in\mathbb{R}^{(k+2)t-1}\right\} $.
+However, the optimization problems can be formulated as Mixed Integer Linear Programming (MILP) problems, for which some efficient softwares (e.g., CPLEX; Gurobi) are available.
+In the following subsections, we illustrate the MILP formalization for each of the backward and simultaneous DEWM in the case of $T=2$.
+We suppose that the class of feasible treatment rules for each stage $t=1,2$ takes the form of $\mathcal{G}_{t}=\left\{ 1\left\{(1,H_{t}^{\prime})\beta_{t} \geq 0\right\}:\beta_{t}\in \MB_{t} \subset \mathbb{R}^{(k+2)t-1}\right\} $ where $\MB_t$ is a compact set.